backstage/backstage/plugins/opencost/README.md

 Currently this is a port of the [OpenCost UI](https://github.com/opencost/opencost/tree/develop/ui), but we will continue to expand it to expose any relevant data or pre-configured views that may be preferred.

+All of the code was originally ported from https://github.com/opencost/opencost/blob/develop/ui/ which is under by the Apache v2 License and also managed by the CNCF.

 ## Installation

 1. Add the OpenCost dependency to the `packages/app/package.json`: